 Website marketing is an umbrella term that encompasses several different techniques and strategies aimed at delivering your business results.
 At the core of these strategies is your website but, in today’s hyper-connected environment, a website marketing strategy must consider more.

 It isn’t just a matter of crafting a solid SEO strategy or engaging followers on social media.
 It’s about creating a cohesive marketing plan that encompasses all the different ways you can use the web to increase your business.
 It starts with your ideal customer and a solid understanding of how your business helps her address one or more challenges.
 You need to design their experience once they engage with your website.
 Finally, you need to consider all the places your customer might find you online.
-Below, we’ll take a look at three truths about website marketing.
+Below, we’ll take a look at three website marketing tips.

 Truth #1: Know your ideal audience